alexisnapoles/silidAklatan-server/README.md

 # Silid Aklatan (Server Side)

-### API Brief Info [initial]:
-The silidAklatan-API will be collection of books for the Project2 requirement.
+### SUMMARY:
+This server-side database will be used for the web application Silid Aklatan which will be a collection of books.

+This primarily is a RESTful API and database, developed in Node.js and MongoDB.
+HTTP methods used for retrieving from and sending data to server are GET, POST, PATCH and DELETE.

 ### API SETTING UP: